AliBugh/Starbuck-s-Data-Analysis-Capstone-Project-/README.md

 * I’m going to analyze Starbuck’s Dataset for example: General overview of Starbucks customers including there ages , income and genders.

-* Bulid model to Predict if a customer would view then complete an offer or no.
+* Build model to Predict if a customer would view then complete an offer or no.

 ### 3. Motivation<a name="Motivation"></a>